bellalee03/gc-ai-agent-ollama/README.md

 A logistics team receives an RFQ email from a customer.

-Instead of manually copying shipment details into a spreadsheet, the user can run the email text through GC AI AGENT.
+Instead of manually reviewing the full email and copying shipment details into a spreadsheet, the user can run the email text through GC AI AGENT.

-The agent extracts key shipment details, checks for missing information, applies logistics-specific rules, assigns a status, and creates structured output for sales or pricing review.
+The agent extracts key shipment details, reviews the logistics context, checks for possible cargo risk, identifies missing information, assigns a status, and creates structured output for sales or pricing review.

-If important information is missing, the agent also provides follow-up notes so the user can return to the original email thread and request clarification.
+If important information is missing, the agent also creates follow-up notes so the user can return to the original email thread and request clarification.

 ---